 - Work skills technical courses.

 In order for a course to be considered dual enrollment, the student must earn credit for the class both from NTCC and the student’s high school.
 Students enrolling in dual enrollment courses must meet all college, program, and course level requirements.
-Courses which a student fails or withdraws from while enrolled as a high school student may affect a student’s GPA or his/her ability to qualify for financial aid after graduating from high school.
+Courses that a student fails or withdraws from while enrolled as a high school student may affect a student’s GPA or his/her ability to qualify for financial aid after graduating from high school.

 Non-Degree Seeking Student